Nate-Jaeger-Smith/Object-Oriented-Game-Show/README.md

 3. Guess the hidden phrase by clicking on the on-screen keyboard or by typing on your physical keyboard.

-## Dependencies

-This game relies on the following technologies:

-- HTML
-- CSS
-- JavaScript

 ## Style Changes

 - .wrong qwerty class background-color is a darker red